 5. RESULT AND DISCUSSION

-This study defines some of the general factors that have motivated the advancement of digital payments in BRICS countries, which are the technological advances, government policy, financial inclusion, and adoption issues.
+This study defines some of the general factors that have motivated the advancement of digital payments in BRICS countries, which are technological advances, government policy, financial inclusion, and adoption issues.
 Below are the key findings:

 5.1 Technological Advancements and Mobile Payment Adoption

 The backplays of emerging technologies have enhanced high volumes of digital payments in BRICS countries and more specifically in Asia, China and India.
-Due to smart phone penetration and the introduction of mobile payment solutions, mobile payments have ingrained their presence in revolutionized financial transactions.
-In China, it up surged mobile payments wherein 711 million users were registered in 2020, a figure which was 502 million in 2016, by 41.7 per cent (Li and Zhang, 2022).
+Due to smart phone penetration and the introduction of mobile payment solutions, mobile payments have ingrained their presence in revolutionised financial transactions.
+In China, up mobile payments surged, wherein 711 million users were registered in 2020, a figure which was 502 million in 2016, by 41.7 per cent (Li and Zhang, 2022).
 Similarly, platforms offered by Paytm, PhonePe, and UPI grew between INR 14 lakh crore (d.v.a. living) (approximately $190 billion) during FY 2019 and INR 56 lakh crore (d.v.a. living) in FY 2022 to drive up mobile payments within India (Chakrabarti and Singh, 2022).

 Table 1: Growth of Mobile Payment Users in BRICS Nations (2016-2020)